 Fr.
 Jijo Kandamkulathy CMF

-Indebted to Fr.
-Armellini SCJ for the textual analysis
+Indebted to Fernando Armellini SCJ for textual analysis